| Chapter

 finalizing an architecture, or selecting a processing site or platform.

 Additional security analysis will probably be necessary.
+In addition to obtaining

 the system, operational practices need to be developed.
 These refer